Walkthrough: Creating a Master/Detail Relation Using a Cached Dataset

 Create an Excel Workbook project with the name My Master-Detail, using either Visual Basic or C#.
 Make sure that Create a new document is selected.
-For more information, see How to: Create Office Projects in Visual Studio.
+For more information, see How to: Create Visual Studio Tools for Office Projects.

 Visual Studio opens the new Excel workbook in the designer and adds the My Master-Detail project to Solution Explorer.